Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 * the network interface(s) (MAC, IP address, mask, gateway IP)
 * network services (DHCP, DNS, NTP, ping)

+The compatibility of the WiFi or Ethernet object can be tested with test sketches available as examples in the NetApiHelpers library.

 ## Hardware control

 ### init / setPins (optional)